apache/activemq-artemis/docs/user-manual/en/examples.md

 The `client-side-load-balancing` example demonstrates how sessions created from a single JMS `Connection` can be created to different nodes of the cluster.
-In other words it demonstrates how Apache ActiveMQ does client-side load-balancing of sessions across the cluster.
+In other words it demonstrates how Apache ActiveMQ Artemis does client-side load-balancing of sessions across the cluster.

 Clustered Durable Subscription